ritza-co/speakeasy-examples/google-sheet-mcp-server-api/README.md

 ## Features

 - **List spreadsheets:** Get all accessible Google Sheets spreadsheets.
-- **Spreadsheet details:** View spreadsheet structure and sheet information .
+- **Spreadsheet details:** View spreadsheet structure and sheet information.
 - **Read sheet data:** Extract data from specific sheets with header support.
 - **MCP integration:** The API is optimized for use with Gram.